soobinrho/college-programming/2024-fall/graphics_design/README.md

      width="500px"
      alt="Two lines blending to each other">

 *Project 2: Create patterns.
-R here stands for my last name Rho, and AU stands for Augustana University.*
+R here stands for my last name Rho.*

 #### Tips for Illustrator
 ##### 2024-08